Delors/delors.github.io/W3M20014/ld/readme.rst

         <meta name="ld-show-light-table" content="true">

-- To start the presenation with a differnt slide than the first one, use the following meta tag.
+- To start the presentation with a different slide than the first one, use the following meta tag.

     .. code:: html